‐1 – First Year Resident in Neurosurgery

 ‐3 – Third Year Resident in Neurosurgery

-The PGY‐3 year is spent at WJMC for spine, tumor, functional, and cerebrovascular neurosurgery experience.
+The PGY‐3 year is spent at West Jefferson Medical Center for spine, tumor, functional, and cerebrovascular neurosurgery experience.
 Here the resident is exposed to a broad spectrum of neurosurgical disorders, working one on one with subspecialty neurosurgery faculty.
 The resident is involved in the work up of patients admitted to the neurosurgical service.
 He/she is responsible for history and physical examination on elective admits and develops a management plan in conjunction with the attending.
 He/she reviews the findings on diagnostic studies and discusses the treatment options with the attending neurosurgeon.
 Surgical treatment is discussed and the procedure reviewed in detail.
 The resident assists at operation and is included in the postoperative management.
 Rounds are made with the attending on a daily basis.
 Consults will be answered either with the attending or initially by the resident and then presented to the attending.
 Emergency Room consults may be answered initially by the resident and presented to the attending.
 The resident is on call every third to fourth night.
 The resident attends selected clinics and evaluates new patients and presents the findings to the attending.
 The resident keeps a personal log of all cases through the ACGME website.
+The resident also rotates at Children’s Hospital of New Orleans for pediatric exposure.

 PGY ‐4 – Fourth Year Resident in Neurosurgery

 In the fourth year, the resident spends time at UMC functioning as a junior chief, typically focusing more on complex cranial and spine pathology.
-The resident also rotates at Children’s Hospital of New Orleans for pediatric exposure.
 The resident has more autonomy in the operating room under the direction of the neurosurgical staff.
 The fourth year manages the floor and ICU patients with assistance from the chief resident and staff.
 Additionally, the resident operates a staff assisted morning clinic once a week focusing on complex cranial cases and clinical trial patients.
 Leadership/managerial skills are developed and implemented during this year.
 Medical student and junior resident teaching are encouraged through daily rounds and conference lectures.
+The resident also rotates at West Jefferson Medical Center.

 ‐5 – Fifth Year Resident in Neurosurgery